bjnord/coding_practice/advent-2018/day-19-21/README-day-21.md

 ### Part 2 Solution

-After disassembling and decompiling and fiddling with optimizing the C code and trying to figure out what the "activation system" program does (see `src/machine-optimized.c`)... it finally occurred to me that I don't need to know what it does.
+After disassembling and decompiling and fiddling with optimizing the C code and trying to figure out what the "activation system" program does (see `src/gadget-optimized.c`)... it finally occurred to me that I don't need to know what it does.
 It's a big add/multiply/shift state machine that produces a new big value from 0x000000-0xFFFFFF each time through.

 All that matters is figuring out when the first value repeats, because at that point it'll cycle forever.
 The value before the repetition will be the maximum times you can go through the loop without entering the infinite cycle.
 So:

-        $ cc -o machine-optimized src/machine-optimized.c
+        $ cc -o gadget-optimized src/gadget-optimized.c
-        $ ./machine-optimized 2>r5-values.out
+        $ ./gadget-optimized 2>r5-values.out
         $ bin/repeat.pl r5-values.out
         repeated r[5]=0xD01AE1
         $ grep -1 -n 0xD01AE1 r5-values.out | head -7